 MMS uses the Oracle CDD/Repository path specification to find the source and check its revision time against that of the target, A.OBJ.
 Then, MMS retrieves the revision time for the specified Oracle CDD/Repository definition.
 The definition must have the revision time attribute.
-If the definition is not found in Oracle CDD/Repository, MMS attempts to locate it at the specified path by using the Oracle CDD/Repository that has not yet been upgraded to Oracle CDD/Repository.
-If MMS cannot find the definition by using the Oracle CDD/Repository compatibility interface.
-CDD/Repository compatibility interface, it returns an error.
+If the definition is not found in Oracle CDD/Repository, MMS attempts to locate it at the specified path by using the Oracle CDD/

+Repository compatibility interface.
+In this case, MMS assumes that the definition is in a dictionary or subdirectory that has not yet been upgraded to Oracle CDD/Repository.
+If MMS cannot find the definition by using the Oracle CDD/Repository compatibility interface, it returns an error.